Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 \subsection{\underline{\textbf{Phase 4:}} Spanning Local Dispatching (lines \ref{Ph4:start}-\ref{Ph4:end} in Alg.~\ref{alg:Fed-Span_alg})}

-Upon completing \textbf{\textit{Phase 3}} for each local round { $\ell \in \mathcal{L}^{(k)} \setminus \{L^{(k)}\}$}, {\tt Fed-Span} proceeds with a local model dispatching phase.
-This involves forming a downward-directed tree within each VC, collectively creating a \textit{forest}, where aggregated models are dispatched through the \textit{roots-to-leaves continuum} as illustrated in Fig.~\ref{fig:system_model}(d) and discussed further below.
+Upon completing \textbf{\textit{Phase 3}} for each local round { $\ell \in \mathcal{L}^{(k)} \setminus \{L^{(k)}\}$}, {Fed-Span} proceeds with a local model dispatching phase.
+This involves forming a downward-directed tree within each VC, collectively creating a \textit{forest}, where aggregated models are dispatched through the \textit{roots-to-leaves continuum} as illustrated in Fig.~\ref{fig:system_model}(d) (this forest is different from the one constructed in \textbf{\textit{Phase 3}}, where models were transmitted along the \textit{leaves-to-roots continuum} for local aggregations).
+We detail the characteristics of this phase below.